B20 Biodiesel, a Proven Fuel

 (NOTE: B20 refers to 20% biodiesel blended with an 80% petroleum diesel percentage.
 B5 refers to 5% biodiesel blended with petroleum diesel which is the legally required blend percentage in Oregon state.
 For more on biodiesel basics, visit the US DOE.)

+It’s not just the Pacific Northwest.
 For years B20 has been a defacto blend at some of the biggest names in fuel.
 When you pull up to the pump on the west coast you are likely getting B5 or B20 as a blend.
 In Oregon, B5 biodiesel is the required fuel by law.
 Oregon also has a B20 incentive for a waiver of state on road taxes.
+Washington as well has requirements that biodiesel finds its way into retail and commercial diesel throughout the state.
 Additionally, Oregon and California have “Clean Fuel Standard” programs which heavily incentivize low CO2 fuels like biodiesel.
+Washington state is expected to pass their own Clean Fuel Standard as well this year.
 Biodiesel has been a fact of life in fuel for over a decade in the United States and Pacific NW and it is not going away.

 Due to a mix of federal and state incentives to use biodiesel, there can also be financial advantages for a fleet dedicated to making B20 biodiesel its fuel of choice.
 You can see evidence of this at truck stops and other retailers making B20 available in Oregon and Washington, as well as in the trucking lanes of the United States.
 America’s largest fleets are choosing B20 biodiesel in order to reduce their cost per mile.
 So can you.